Malaysia's attorney general denies new task force is to investigate 1MDB

-KUALA LUMPUR, Aug 25 (Reuters) - Malaysia’s attorney general has denied reports that a new task force would be investigating troubled state fund 1MDB, saying the new body was just a “rebranding” of an existing team that focuses on crimes such as tax evasion and illegal fund flows.
+KUALA LUMPUR (Reuters) - Malaysia’s attorney general has denied reports that a new task force would be investigating troubled state fund 1MDB, saying the new body was just a “rebranding” of an existing team that focuses on crimes such as tax evasion and illegal fund flows.

 Local media said last week a new task force would look into 1MDB and would exclude the Malaysian Anti-Corruption Commission (MACC), which has been carrying out its own investigation.